Maine South High School: Academics

 Maine South's academic programs range from remedial/academy class, to accelerated honors/AP classes.
 Based on performances in 2008, Maine South is ranked 11th among public non-magnet high schools in the state of Illinois, ranked according to a standardization of Prairie State Achievement Examination (PSAE) scores.
 Maine South is ranked 9th by the Chicago Tribune among public non-magnet high schools in Illinois, ranked according to average PSAE scores.

 The Foreign Language Department offers five-year programs in French, German, Italian, and Spanish, and a four-year program in Mandarin.

 Student life

 Academic competition

-In 1999, the team won the national competition in Washington D.C.

 In 2007, the school's Scholastic Bowl team won the state championship tournament sponsored by the Ancient, Free, & Accepted Masons of Illinois.

 The chess team won IHSA State Championships in 2001–02, 2002–03, & 2006–07.

+Mock trial team

+The Maine South Mock Trial Team reached the Illinois state finals, placing in the top eight teams, in from 1999-2007, in 2017, 2023, and 2024.
+Since 2018 the Maine South Mock Trial Team has competed at Empire Mock Trial competitions, including in San Francisco and in Chicago.

+In April 2023, the Maine South Mock Trial Team won the State of Illinois High School Mock Trial State Championship and competed in the Mock Trial National Competition in Little Rock, Arkansas.
+In 2024 the Maine South team placed third in the state.

 Athletics

 Maine South sponsors teams for both boys and girls in basketball, cross country, golf, gymnastics, lacrosse, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
 Boys are also able to compete in baseball, football, and wrestling, while girls are able to compete in badminton, cheerleading, and softball.

 Maine South competes in the Central Suburban League South Division.
 In state competition, Maine South competes in the largest potential school classes in each sport sponsored by the Illinois High School Association.

 The following teams have won IHSA sponsored State Championship Tournaments: